European Union: Legislative branch

-The Council of the European Union (also called the Council and the "Council of Ministers", its former title) forms one half of the EU's legislature.
+The council, as it is now simply called (also called the Council of the European Union and the "Council of Ministers", its former title), forms one half of the EU's legislature.
 It consists of a representative from each member state's government and meets in different compositions depending on the policy area being addressed.
 Notwithstanding its different configurations, it is considered to be one single body.
 In addition to the legislative functions, members of the council also have executive responsibilities, such as the development of a Common Foreign and Security Policy and the coordination of broad economic policies within the Union.
 The Presidency of the council rotates between member states, with each holding it for six months.
-Beginning on 1 July 2022, the position is held by the Czech Republic.
+Beginning on 1 July 2025, the position is held by Denmark.

 The European Parliament is one of three legislative institutions of the EU, which together with the Council of the European Union is tasked with amending and approving the European Commission's proposals.
 705 members of the European Parliament (MEPs) are directly elected by EU citizens every five years on the basis of proportional representation.
 MEPs are elected on a national basis and they sit according to political groups rather than their nationality.
 Each country has a set number of seats and is divided into sub-national constituencies where this does not affect the proportional nature of the voting system.
 In the ordinary legislative procedure, the European Commission proposes legislation, which requires the joint approval of the European Parliament and the Council of the European Union to pass.
 This process applies to nearly all areas, including the EU budget.
 The parliament is the final body to approve or reject the proposed membership of the commission, and can attempt motions of censure on the commission by appeal to the Court of Justice.
 The president of the European Parliament carries out the role of speaker in Parliament and represents it externally.
 The president and vice-presidents are elected by MEPs every two and a half years.